GregVaz/vim-practice/README.md

 #### Insert a new line

-`Press o or O` to create a new line and start insert mode
+`Press o` to create a new line below and start insert mode `Press O` to create a new line above and start insert mode

 #### Removing a character

+`Press x` to remove the character under the cursor

-`Press x or X` to remove the character under the cursor
+`Press X` to remove the character before under the cursor

 `Press r` to replace the character under the cursor with a new character